Ernst79/degree-days/README.md

 ## Gas prognose and comparison

 You can add a gas sensor to calculate the gas consumption per weighted degree day from the start of the year, which can be used to compare your gas consumption with other users or previous years.
-Comparison based on gas consumption per weighted degree day corrects for effects of a cold or warm, which gives you a better insight into the effect of e.g. insulation or the expansion of your family, on your gas consumption.
+Comparison based on gas consumption per weighted degree day corrects for effects of a cold or warm, which gives you a better insight into the effect of e.g. insulation or change in the number of family members, on your gas consumption.
 The integration will also calculate a prognose for the gas consumption for the current year.

 ## How to install